Roman-Supernova-PIT/snappl/docs/installation.rst

 Stable release
 --------------

-To install snappl, run this command in your terminal:
+To install roman_snpit_snappl, run this command in your terminal:

 .. code-block:: console

-    $ pip install snappl
+    $ pip install roman_snpit_snappl

-This is the preferred method to install snappl, as it will always install the most recent stable release.
+This is the preferred method to install roman_snpit_snappl, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.